Maine Military and Veteran Benefits

-Maine Resident Service Members and Dependents Discounted Licenses when Stationed Outside of Maine: Maine resident Service members who are on active duty in the U.S. Armed Forces and permanently stationed outside Maine then return to Maine to hunt or fish can purchase a combination hunting and fishing license for $3.00.
-The Spouse and dependent Children that live with the Service member can get a combination license for $20.00 or hunting license for $10.00.
+Maine Resident Service Members and Dependents Discounted Licenses when Stationed Outside of Maine: Maine resident Service members who are on active duty in the U.S. Armed Forces and permanently stationed outside Maine then return to Maine to hunt or fish can purchase a combination hunting and fishing license for $3.
+The Spouse and dependent Children that live with the Service member are authorized a combination license for $20 or hunting license for $10.

-Non-Resident Service Members and Dependents may Purchase Maine Hunting and Fishing Licenses for Resident Price: Anyone serving in the U.S. Armed Forces and permanently stationed at a military base in Maine (including Spouse and dependent Children that live with the Service member) may purchase a license to hunt, trap, or fish at resident prices.
+Nonresident Service Members and Dependents may Purchase Maine Hunting and Fishing Licenses for Resident Price: Nonresident Service members serving in the U.S. Armed Forces and permanently stationed at a military base in Maine (including Spouse and dependent Children that live with the Service member) may purchase a license to hunt, trap, or fish at resident prices.

-Maine Hunter Safety Course Exemption of Active Duty Military: A resident active duty Service member in the U.S. Armed Forces who is permanently stationed outside of the U.S. and home on leave is exempt from hunter, archery, and crossbow safety course requirements.
+Maine Hunter Safety Course Exemption of Active Duty Service Members: Maine resident, active duty Service members serving in the U.S. Armed Forces who are permanently stationed outside of the U.S. and home on leave are exempt from hunter, archery, and crossbow safety course requirements.